teaguehannam/node-db-challenge/README.md

-- Explain the difference between `Relational Databases` and `SQL`.
+- Explain the difference between `Relational Databases` and `SQL`. -

   Relational databases are stored in spreadsheet form (rows+columns) SQL is the language that manipulates this data

-- Why do tables need a `primary key`?
+- Why do tables need a `primary key`? -

   Primary key is used for unique identification on each entry.
   Can be used to connect tables

-- What is the name given to a table column that references the primary key on another table.
+- What is the name given to a table column that references the primary key on another table. -

   Foreign Keys and primary keys connects tables together

-- What do we need in order to have a _many to many_ relationship between two tables.
+- What do we need in order to have a _many to many_ relationship between two tables. -

-  A unique Identifier like a student ID, and it is connected to a class which has a roster of multiple students
+  A table that pulls from multiple tables into one.
+This table shows relationship between two tables using a unique ID

 ## Minimum Viable Product